Sergio0694/UICompositionAnimations/README.md

 Many utility methods are also available.
 The `XAMLTransformToolkit` class for example, exposes methods to manually create, start and wait for `DoubleAnimation`(s) and `Storyboard`(s), as well as for quickly assigning a certain `RenderTransform` object to a `UIElement`.

 ## Requirements
-At least Windows 10 Anniversary Update (14393.x)
+At least Windows 10 November Update (10586.x)